 Municipal Court Q & A. Historically, the AOC Legal Services Office has responded to a number of questions involving the relationship between the municipal court and the city or town government.
 This information has now been updated and compiled into a “Q & A”-style document that allows judges and court staff to find answers to the most common questions under five topics: Supervision and Management, Budget and Finances, Personnel, Facilities and Records.
 It does not address all issues that may arise and the answers given may not apply in every situation, so you are encouraged to consult with legal counsel regarding specific matters.
 Additional issues and topics may be added as they arise.

 Oral Argument Calendar.
-The court normally schedules oral arguments one to two days per month during its regular term (September through June).
-Most oral arguments are held in the Supreme Court court room at the Arizona State Courts Building.
-Arguments are also held once each year at the law schools of Arizona State University and the University of Arizona.
+The court normally schedules oral arguments two or three days per week during its regular term (September through June).
+Most oral arguments are held in one of the two Court of Appeals courtrooms at the Arizona State Courts Building.
+Arguments are also held twice each year at a local highschool.

 United States Supreme Court is the highest tribunal in the nation for all cases and controversies arising under the Constitution or the laws of the United States.
 As the final arbiter of the law, the Court is charged with ensuring the American people of the promise of equal justice under the law and, thereby, also functions as guardian and interpreter of the Constitution.